safaama1/find-all-preperiodic-points/README.md

 - A dynamical system defined over 𝑭𝒒(𝒕) (function fields) where 𝑭 is a finite field .<br/>

 **:arrow_left:_Output of the algorithm_:** <br/>
-- List of all preperiodic points of the dynamical system.
+- Graph of all preperiodic points of the dynamical system.